What is web content?

-Multimedia web content: These are anything on your web page other than words, but are rather such things as animation, images, sound, and video.
+Multimedia web content: These are anything on your web page other than words.
+They are rather such things as animation, images, sound, and video.

 Definitions of the parts of the types of the web content

-Words are a combination of letters of the alphabet making up a sound or a combination of sounds forming a meaningful element of speech, usually shown with a space on either side of it.
+Words are a combination of letters of the alphabet making up a sound or a combination of sounds.
+They form a meaningful element of speech, usually shown with a space on either side of it.
 Needless to say that this definition is made up of words.

 Animations are successive drawings or positions of puppets or models which move when shown as a sequence.
 They can be created using GIF images, Flash, Ajax, or other animation tools.

 Caution: Animations slow down the loading of a web site.
 So if your website is not dedicated to Web cartoons or animated movies, the best animations are those done in moderation.

 Images are illustrations representing the external forms of a person or thing.
 They are the majority of multimedia found on websites.
 They can be obtained from photos or clip art.
 They can even be done with a graphics editor or scanner.

 Caution: Images liven up your web pages but Images on Web pages should be optimized to download fast.
 One app which can help you do so is optimole

 Sound is anything which may be heard.
 It is embedded in a Web page for readers to listen to it when they enter the site or when they click a link to turn it on.

 Caution: Sound can be annoying if it is made to be turned on automatically but no provision is made for it to be turned off easily.